HRKings/GitGud/Git/Pull_Request.md

 They are also a way to merge changes from a fork into the main repository when contributing to other projects.

+Pull Requests are also required by the [GitGud Flow Sub-Model](../Flow/GitGud_Flow.md).

-## 1 - How to write a good Pull Request
+## 1 - Guidelines

-When writing a pull request you need to make sure that other people understand what changes you are proposing.
+Those are general rules that helps to keep Pull Requests more readable and easy to follow, making sure that people understand what changes you are proposing.

-### 1.1 - Title
+### 1.1 - Writing Pull Requests Guidelines

+When writing Pull Requests you need to pay attention to three things : the Title, the Body and the Footer.
+Bellow are the guidelines about each of them.

+#### 1.1.1 - Title Guidelines

 The title is a short description of what the Pull Request proposes, keep it short and informative.

 You can also put some tags and flags in the title to give more information at glance.
 In which you can use the same rules proposed in the [Commit Message Style Guide](Commit.md), but is recommended to use the labeling feature of your platform.

-### 1.2 - Body
+#### 1.1.2 - Body Guidelines

 Here is where you can really explain why you made those changes, put bullet list and let others know why those changes are important.